TwentyFourMinutes/Venflow/docs/docfx/guides/advanced/logging.md

 # Logging with Venflow

 Logging in general is a very important topic, especially in a scenario like this, in which the ORM partially creates SQL.
 At the current state Venflow supports logging only in a few specific cases.
-As of now this only covers all Query operations including [`QuerySingle`](xref:Venflow.TableBase`1.QuerySingle(System.String,System.Boolean)) as well as their interpolation counterparts.
+As of now this only covers all Query operations including [`QuerySingle`](xref:Venflow.TableBase`1.QuerySingle(System.String,System.Boolean)) and  [`QueryBatch`](xref:Venflow.TableBase`1.QueryBatch(System.String,System.Boolean))  as well as their interpolation counterparts.

 ## Setup the logging provider